FangmingZhou/FangmingZhou.github.io/index.md

 - Xirong Li, **Fangming Zhou**, Chaoxi Xu, Jiaqi Ji, Gang Yang.
 SEA: Sentence Encoder Assembly for Video Retrieval by Textual Queries.
 IEEE Transactions on Multimedia (TMM), 2021 [[paper](https://arxiv.org/pdf/2011.12091)]

+## Skill
+To be added.

 ## Awards and Honors
+To be added.